xrzlizheng/Text-to-SQL-GRPO-Fine-tuning-Pipeline/README.md

-# Text-to-SQL GRPO Training Pipeline
+# Text-to-SQL GRPO Fine-tuning Pipeline

 This repository contains a pipeline for fine-tuning Large Language Models (LLMs) for Text-to-SQL conversion using General Reward Proximal Optimization (GRPO).
 The implementation focuses on Qwen2.5-Coder models but can be adapted for other LLMs.